AdobeDocs/developers-animatesdk-docs/Layer_Parenting_Object/layerParenting2.md

 #### Description

-Method; It will set the layer parent at the particular frame.
+Method; It will set the layer parent of the particular frame.

 #### Example